BurnedOliveTree/Olive/README.md

-# Vision of Olive
+# Olive

-This document is about vision of Olive, a strongly typed language that is being created for the purpose of the project from TKOM.
+This document is about Olive, a strongly typed language that was created for the purpose of the project from TKOM (pol. *Techniki Kompilacji*, en. *Compilation Techniques*).

 ## Functionality